Vultures (song): Composition

 According to American Songwriter, the song is based on "a relatively gentle, easygoing trap-rap beat".
 The production is described as "ominous" and "crisp" by critics.

 Critical reception

 Michael Saponara of Billboard ranked "Vultures" as the sixth best song on Vultures 1.
 Saponara wrote that West "came out of the gates gun blazing" after aiming for his critics and "enflaming his antisemitic controversy".
 A list by Chris William and Steve J. Horowitz, written for Variety, ranked it as the second-worst song of 2023. citing the line regarding antisemitism as their reasoning.
-Complexs Eric Skelton felt simialrly, stating that the line was "regrettable headline bait" which "isn't anywhere near as clever or funny as [West] thinks it is."
+Complexs Eric Skelton felt similarly, stating that the line was "regrettable headline bait" which "isn't anywhere near as clever or funny as [West] thinks it is."
 For Evening Standard, El Hunt wrote called the track "an overproduced and pale imitation of the raw trap sound he perfected with 2013's Yeezus", deriding its attempts to be provocative and generate controversy as "broadly flat and unimaginative."